JMendi2021/final-year-project/README.md

 This is a test to see if gitlab and github works

-# Do git push --all
+# Do git push github && git push gitlab